isomerpages/moe-rivervalleyhigh/_about-rv/School History.md

 <br>
 <br>We began our Integrated Programme journey for Year 1 and 2 students.
 <br>
-<br>RVHS was given the go ahead for the Bicultural Programme, which commenced
+<br>RV was given the go ahead for the Bicultural Programme, which commenced
 in 2007.
 <br>
-<br>In June, RVHS moved out of the Queensway site to the holding site at Malan
+<br>In June, RV moved out of the Queensway site to the holding site at Malan
 Road.
 A school warming was organised on the last Friday of the June school holidays.
 This was to support the RVIP programme and wait for the new school building to be ready in 2009.
 <br>
-<br>RVHS was awarded the Singapore Quality Class, Best Practice Awards for
+<br>RV was awarded the Singapore Quality Class, Best Practice Awards for Teaching
-Teaching and Learning, Student All Round Development, Organisational Effectiveness based on the School Excellence Model.
+and Learning, Student All Round Development, Organisational Effectiveness based on the School Excellence Model.
 <br>
 <br>14th Trim and Fit Award.
 <br>
-<br>RVHS was awarded the LEAD ICT@Schools.
-The LEAD ICT@Schools recognises
+<br>RVwas awarded the LEAD ICT@Schools.
+The LEAD ICT@Schools recognises and
-and supports schools that are ready to achieve a higher level of ICT use from 2006 to 2008.</p>
+supports schools that are ready to achieve a higher level of ICT use from 2006 to 2008.</p>
 </td>
 </tr>
 <tr>